Lenni-builder/lenni-builder.github.io/README.md

 # Welcome to the website of Lenni_builder!
 ## Lenni_builder's official website

-Hello, this is a tremporary page that's been here for years I'll probably never replace. ~~It will be updated soon!~~
+Hello, this is a temporary page that's been here for years I'll probably never replace. ~~It will be updated soon!~~

 [HQ Apps](https://hqapps.org)